Customs officer

 A customs officer is a law enforcement official who enforces customs laws.
+The customs officer makes sure that visitor travellers are not taking goods into the host country without paying taxes.

 Canada

 Canadian customs officers are members of the Canada Border Services Agency.
 It was created in 2003 and preceded by the Canada Customs and Revenue Agency (1999-2003).
 Customs officers has existed since 1868 under various departments: Customs Office, Customs and Inland Revenue from 1918 to 1923, Customs and Excise from 1923 to 1927 and Revenue Department from 1927 to 1999.
 They are most visible at 117 land border crossings and 13 international airports between Canada and US, but are also founded at 3 seaports, 3 mail centres within Canada.

 Hong Kong

 4,931 posts, of which nine are directorate officers, 3,804 are members of the Customs and Excise Department, 504 are Trade Controls Officers and 614 are staff of the General and Common Grades.

 Hong Kong is one of the busiest container ports in the world.
 It handled 20.4 million TEUs (Twenty-foot Equivalent Units) in 2003.
 Of these, 12.1 million TEUs were handled at the Kwai Chung Container Terminal.
 In 2003, 70,910 ocean-going ships and 365,190 coastal vessels entered and left Hong Kong.

 Ships and vessels are subject to customs check.
 Cargoes are either examined on board sea freighters or after off-loading.

 In 2004, a total of 8.6 million passengers arrived in Hong Kong from the Mainland and Macau by sea and by helicopters.
 They were processed at the China Ferry Terminal in Tsim Sha Tsui and the Hong Kong-Macau Ferry Terminal in Central.
 In addition, a daily average of 49 helicopter flights between Hong Kong and Macau are operated at the Hong Kong-Macau Ferry Terminal.
 Four Customs launches conduct maritime patrol in the territorial waters round the clock whereas four high-speed pursuit crafts and two shallow water patrol launches are employed to carry out interception at sea.

 The C&ED is an active member of the World Customs Organization (WCO) and Asia Pacific Economic Cooperation (APEC).
 It exchanges intelligence and works closely with overseas customs administrations and law enforcement agencies.
 The department has also entered bilateral Cooperative Arrangements with other customs authorities on administrative assistance.
 At the working level, the department and the China Customs have each established designated liaison officers to facilitate the exchange of intelligence through direct telephone hotlines.